jaegertracing/documentation/docs/monitoring.md

 * `--metrics-backend` controls how the measurements are exposed.
 The default value is `prometheus`, another option is `expvar`, the Go standard mechanism for exposing process level statistics.
 * `--metrics-http-route` specifies the name of the HTTP endpoint used to scrape the metrics (`/metrics` by default).

-Each Jaeger components exposes the metrics scraping endpoint on one of the HTTP ports they already serve:
+Each Jaeger component exposes the metrics scraping endpoint on one of the HTTP ports they already serve:

 Component             | Port
 --------------------- | ---